-Recommendation:

-- 1. Subject to recommendation 2 below, the Head of Transformation, Adult Services is authorised to implement three Dynamic Purchasing Systems for the future commissioning of home care support services across Powys as set out in paragraph 3.1 of the report. - 2.
-In establishing the North and South Domiciliary Care DPS' the Head of Transformation, Adult Services is required to pilot and evaluate the success of the DPS for the future procurement of domiciliary care services in South West Powys before extending its rollout to other areas across Powys. - 3.
-The Head of Transformation, Adult Services is asked to report on significant opportunities / weaknesses or barriers to the ongoing use of the DPS identified during the pilot to the Health Care and Housing Committee before seeking approval of the Portfolio Holder for Adult Service to extend its use to other areas. - 4.
+Recommendation: Reason for Recommendation: Subject to recommendation 2 below, the Head of Transformation, Adult Services is authorised to implement three Dynamic Purchasing Systems for the future commissioning of home care support services across Powys as set out in paragraph 3.1 of the report.
+The development of geographic and specialist DPS's will support providers to develop market capacity within the specific areas of Powys that they wish to continue to develop their business in.
+To pilot the use of, and to evaluate the success of using a DPS before rolling the system out across Powys.
+In establishing the North and South Domiciliary Care DPS' the Head of Transformation, Adult Services is required to pilot and evaluate the success of the DPS for the future procurement of domiciliary care services in South West Powys before extending its rollout to other areas across Powys.
+To assess the viability / market response to the Dynamic Purchasing System, and to revise its use should this be necessary.
+3. The Head of Transformation, Adult Services is asked to report on significant opportunities / weaknesses or barriers to the ongoing use of the DPS identified during the pilot to the Health Care and Housing Committee before seeking approval of the Portfolio Holder for Adult Service to extend its use to other areas.
 The DPS system should be available to be used by all public bodies in Powys who wish to do so at their risk.